Evolution of the Inner Accretion Flow in Swift J1727.8$-$1613 across Intermediate States: Insights from Broadband Spectral and Timing Analysis: Observations and Data Reduction

 \subsection{AstroSat/CZTI}

 AstroSat, India's first multi-wavelength astronomy satellite, was launched on September 28, 2015.
 It carries four co-aligned instruments onboard: the Soft X-ray Telescope \citep[SXT;][]{Singh2016SPIE.9905E..1ES, Singh2017JApA...38...29S}, the Large Area X-ray Proportional Counter Array \citep[LAXPC;][]{Yadav2016SPIE.9905E..1DY, yadav2016ApJ...833...27Y, Agrawal2017JApA...38...30A, Antia2017ApJS..231...10A}, Cadmium-Zinc-Telluride Imager (CZTI) \citep{Vadawale2016SPIE.9905E..1GV, Vibhute2021JApA...42...76V}, and the Ultra-Violet Imaging Telescope\citep[UVIT;][]{Tandon2017, Tandon2020}.
 For this study, we utilized data exclusively from the CZTI instrument.
 We downloaded the CZTI data from the AstroSat data archive{\footnote {\url{https://astrobrowse.issdc.gov.in/astro_archive/archive/Home.jsp}}} and produced clean event files using the latest version of the \texttt{cztpipeline} (v3.0){\footnote{\url{http://astrosat-ssc.iucaa.in/cztiData}}} and updated calibrations.
 This version of the \texttt{cztpipeline} includes an improved mask-weighting technique implemented in the \texttt{cztbindata} module \citep{Chattopadhyay2024ApJ...960L...2C}.
-The clean event files were then used to extract background-subtracted spectra for each quadrant using the standard tasks within \texttt{cztpipeline}{\footnote{\url{http://astrosat-ssc.iucaa.in/uploads/threadsPageNew_SXT.html}}}.
-Finally, spectra from all four quadrants were combined to produce a high signal-to-noise ratio spectrum.
-We then added a $2\%$ systematic error to the CZTI merged spectral data to account for the calibration uncertainties of the instrument.
-We analyzed the CZTI spectral data in the $40$–$200$ keV band, excluding data below $40$ keV due to the strong presence of Xe hump, which peaks around $\sim30$ keV.
+The clean event files were then used to extract background-subtracted spectra for each quadrant using the standard tasks within \texttt{cztpipeline}{\footnote{\url{http://astrosat-ssc.iucaa.in/uploads/threadsPageNew_SXT.html}}} with the default inputs.
+For CZTI, background subtraction is inherent to spectral extraction and is based on analysis of long blank-sky observations and the mask-weighting technique.
+For typical exposures of less than $100$ ks, the background subtraction systematics are negligible.
+This becomes comparable to the statistical uncertainties only for exposures of $500$ ks and higher{\footnote {\url{http://astrosat-ssc.iucaa.in/uploads/meetings/13.\%20CZTISpecCalStatus_Mithun\%20-\%20Mithun\%20N\%20P\%20S.pdf}} (N. P. S. Mithun from the CZTI team, private communication)}.
+Finally, spectra from all four quadrants were combined to produce a high-signal-to-noise spectrum.
+We then added a 2\% systematic error to the CZTI merged spectral data to account for the instrument's calibration uncertainties.
+We analyzed the CZTI spectral data in the 40--200 keV band, excluding data below 40 keV because of the strong Xe hump, which peaks at $\sim30$ keV.